King James Onlyism is Jewish Kabbalism

-James W Knox is also a proponent of King James Onlyism, which very few know is a Satanic movement used to introduce Christians to Jewish Kabbalism; he's also promoted by Gail Riplinger, a Jewish Kabbalist who has also been exposed on this website.
+James W Knox is also a proponent of King James Onlyism, which very few know is a Satanic movement used to introduce Christians to Jewish Kabbalism.
+James Knox is promoted by Gail Riplinger, a Jewish Kabbalist, who has also been exposed on this website.

 The King James Version is not Inerrant and was Translated from Multiple Texts

 James Knox and King James Only advocates teach that the King James Bible is divinely inspired and inerrant.
 This false teaching ignores and suppresses much evidence to the contrary.
 (Though the King James Bible isn't inerrant, it is still (along with the NKJV) the best English bible translation).

 Because in KJV-Onlyism, the King James Bible is deemed to be inspired and inerrant, KJV-Only readers are admonished to never consult Hebrew and Greek resources, such as concordances and lexicons, to understand the meanings of the words in their Bibles.
 (See: "Fear and Loathing of Greek Resources")